What Does an Animal Nutritionist Do?

-- Assess nutritional and caloric requirements may vary greatly based on the animal’s condition and type of physical activity such as performance, reproduction, lactation or overcoming nutritional deficiencies in cases of prior neglect.
+- Assess nutritional and caloric requirements based on an animal’s condition and type of physical activity such as performance, reproduction, lactation or overcoming nutritional deficiencies in cases of prior neglect

 Animal nutritionists can specialize by working with a specific group of animals such as companion breeds, livestock or exotic wildlife.
 Some nutritionists specialize their focus even further by working specifically with only one species such as horses, dairy cattle, dogs or cats.